denoland/docs/runtime/tutorials/how_to_with_npm/react.md

 deno task dev
 ```

-Navigate to the local server in your browser and you should see the list of
+Navigate to the local Vite server in your browser (`localhost:5173`) and you
-dinosaurs displayed which you can click through to find out about each one.
+should see the list of dinosaurs displayed which you can click through to find
+out about each one.

 ![demo of the app](../images/how-to/react/react-dinosaur-app-demo.gif)